lalithbv/Distracted_Driver_Detection/README.md

 # Distracted_Driver_Detection

 This project aims to build a deep-learning model capable of detecting drivers who are distracted.
 The dataset used has been purpose-built and was published to Kaggle by State Farm Insurance.
-The published dataset contains images of drivers seated at the steering wheel of a car, exhibiting various behaviours.
-Some of these behaviours are negligent and dangerous, and we have assigned them to a set labelled ‘distracted’.
+The published dataset contains images of drivers seated at the steering wheel of a car, exhibiting various behaviours that can be classified into focussed or distracted behaviour.

 ![Samples](Sample_image.png)